jlangch/venice/README.md

 ### Json Support

-Venice supports JSON if the Jackson libs are on the runtime classpath
+Venice supports JSON if the Jackson libs are on the runtime classpath:

+ - jackson-core-2.9.x.jar
+ - jackson-databind-2.9.x.jar
+ - jackson-datatype-jdk8-2.9.x.jar (optional Jdk8 module)

+The Jackson Jdk8 module is loaded automatically if it is available

 ```clojure
 ;; build json from a map (returns a json string)